• Skip to primary navigation

 • Pour mixture over onions in a jar until full.

-• Will last sealed in the refrigerator for 7-10 days
+• The pickled onions stay fresh sealed in the refrigerator for 7-10 days.

 Tried our recipe?Let us know how it was!